atsheehan/curriculum/lessons/evening-csv-to-db/evening-csv-to-db.md

 ##OMG We have all the ingredients but they're in a `CSV` file!!!

 ###Instructions
 Ok, we have all the ingredients for our *amazing* Roasted Brussels Sprouts recipe, but they're in a `CSV` file!
 Oh no!
 We're going to be keeping a database of Brussels Sprout recipes, so a `CSV` is just going to be too unwieldy to deal with once we start adding more recipes and ingredients.
 Luckily, our friend the PostgreSQL [elephant](http://postgresapp.com/) has come to our rescue and informed us that we can store whatever we need in a PostgreSQL database and use Ruby to query it.
-Sounds conventient right?
+Sounds convenient right?
 So let's do that!
 Your job is to do the following:

 * Create a PostgreSQL database called `ingredients`
 * Grab all the data in the `CSV` file and store it in `ingredients` using Ruby's `pg` gem.